mifi/editly/README.md

 - (Linux) may require some extra steps.
 See [headless-gl](https://github.com/stackgl/headless-gl#system-dependencies).
 - **Editly is now ESM only**

+Note: While OpenGL is required for transitions, you may disable transitions and circumvent the need for OpenGL by setting all transition durations to zero.
+This is particularly useful on platforms that do not support installing Xvfb, like Google Cloud Functions.

 ## Installing

 `npm i -g editly`